Digital terms of service

 5. DURATION OF AGREEMENT

 5.1.
-This agreement is valid for a minimum period, as outline in the Customers Relationship Contract.
+This agreement is valid for a minimum period, as outlined within the relevant signed proposal.

 5.2.
 Cancellation may be given by either party in writing (either electronically or by post) addressed to the other at its last known address.
 Any such notice shall be deemed to have been given or received at the time of transmission.